VikingLotto Exposed — How to Grab These Scandinavian Treasures Online?

-Do you know what Onsdag Lotto, Vikingalotto and VikingLotto have in common?
+Do you know what Onsdag Lotto, Vikingalotto, and VikingLotto have in common?
 These are all names for the same lottery game that’s organized across eight European nations.
 VikingLotto is the world’s first multi-national game and today, it’s more popular than ever before.

 The whole purpose of multi-national lottery games is to have a bigger number of participating entities, resulting in a larger jackpot than the individual one that can be handed out by a single country.
 VikingLotto is no exception from the rule and over the years, the lottery has produced some pretty juicy top prizes.

-VikingLotto was set up in 1993 and initially, tickets were sold in Norway, Finland, Sweden, Denmark and Iceland.
+VikingLotto was set up in 1993 and initially, tickets were sold in Norway, Finland, Sweden, Denmark, and Iceland.
 Estonia joined the party in 2000 and Latvia and Lithuania followed in 2011.

-Ever since the inception, VikingLotto has had one curious characteristic.
+Ever since its inception, VikingLotto has had one curious characteristic.
 All participating member countries feature one and the same jackpot.
 The lower prize tiers, however, are determined individually and they vary from country to country.

 Is VikingLotto a Scam?

 The national entity responsible for ticket sales and the handing out of prizes is different in each country.
-Norsk Tipping, SvenskaSpel, Danske Spil and Islensk Getspa are just some of the national organizations.
+Norsk Tipping, SvenskaSpel, Danske Spil, and Islensk Getspa are just some of the national organizations.
 You can learn a bit more about each one and its lottery traditions by visiting the respective website.

-Each of the national organizations is responsible for supporting charity causes on top of paying out lottery prizes to winners.
+Each of the national organizations is responsible for supporting charitable causes on top of paying out lottery prizes to winners.
 Thus, regardless of the place where you buy your ticket, some of the proceeds will go to further a good initiative.